 If you're looking for a river section that serves up big trout, consistent action, and stunning canyon views, the Lower Arkansas River is calling your name.
 From Salida to Cañon City, this stretch is known for its slightly warmer waters and bigger, bolder fish.
 With flows often around 478 CFS, it’s a dream for float trips but just as welcoming to waders, offering a mix of riffles, runs, and deep pools where trout are lurking.
 The dry-dropper game is strong here, especially during the late-summer and fall months when the hopper-dropper combo reigns supreme.
 And don't forget your streamers—because the bigger trout here love a good chase in the deeper water!

-Lower Arkansas River Fishing Report – Salida to Cañon City – November 2024
+Arkansas River Fishing Report – Salida to Cañon City – December 2024

 Conditions Summary